Skip to Content

 The room where the seedlings are should have airflow from a fan to prevent illness.
 Read the liquid fertilizer’s instructions before feeding the seedlings.

 5. Give the plants some light.
 Seedlings need a lot of light to grow.
 To keep the plants from slanting toward the sun, rotation is essential.
-Plants that receive insufficient light will be lanky and frail.
+Plants that receive insufficient light will be lean and frail.

 6. Move the seedlings outdoors.
 Moving seedlings outside is a slow process known as ‘hardening off.’
 A week before they go into the garden, they should be placed outside in a sheltered area that is partially shaded and far from any wind for a few hours.
 It is best to bring them in at night.